Auditions & Jobs

 • Prepare support documentation for reconciliation of expenditures.

-• Oversee compliance with all appropriate federal, state, and local safety and health practices.
+• Provide support on all safety matters including compliance with all appropriate federal, state, and local safety and health practices.

 COMPETENCIES & QUALIFICATIONS